Fee Structure for the Wright Portfolio Management Service

 Example:

-Let's say you decide to invest ₹100,000 in a PMS that charges a flat fee of 1% annually.
+Let's say you decide to invest ₹100,000 in a PMS that charges a flat fee of 1% annually on the average of the total assets under management during the period.

 Here's how it works: